MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![2 factor screen](media/2_factor_screen.png)

 >[!Note]
->You will be automatically signed out of your account.
+>You are automatically signed out of your account.

 4. Log in to your email, and copy the verification code sent to you.
 If a verification code email does not appear in your inbox [or spam], just below the verification window in the app sign-in, select **Didn't get the code?
 Resend now**.